karanjitsingh/TrendML/Checkpoints/Midterm/README.md

-# Trend Analysis for Cryptocurrencies and other Assets.
-(Team 6)
+## Project Midterm Report

 ### Introduction/Background:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Cryptocurrency is drawing more and more attention from investors as more people are interested in decentralized finance.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Cryptocurrency is draswing more and more attention from investors as more people are interested in decentralized finance.
 Predicting the trend of assets plays an important role in traders’ decision to buy or sell.
 There have been many studies on using machine learning techniques to predict the prices of Bitcoin.
 For example, Mallqui & Fernandes found the Support Vector Machines (SVM) algorithm performed best in forecasting the Bitcoin exchange rates, while the combination of Recurrent Neural Networks and a Tree classifier performed best in predicting the Bitcoin price direction (2019).
 Another study also found that SVM algorithm is a reliable forecasting model for cryptocurrency (Hitam& Ismail, 2018).

 ### Problem definition: